godot-escoria/escoria-demo-game/README.md

 was written during a booksprint by Ariel Manzur (@punto-), main developer of this framework, and the [FLOSS Manuals francophone](https://fr.flossmanuals.net/) community.

+## Demo

+The great demo that goes with the FLOSS Manuals francophone manual linked above, "Escoria in Daïza", is also [hosted on GitHub](https://github.com/flossmanualsfr/escoria).
+It is released under the MIT license, and can thus be used as a way to kickstart your experience with Escoria.

 ## Licensing

 This framework (scripts, scenes) is distributed under the MIT license,